Neptune Blog

 As evident from the dashboard:

-• Despite the hyperparameter tuning, the difference between the default and tuned results are not that much and it also highlights the fact that CatBoost’s default settings yield a great result.
+• Despite the hyperparameter tuning, the difference between the default and tuned results is not that much for LightGBM and XGBoost and it also highlights the fact that CatBoost’s default settings yield a great result.

 Conclusion